open-energy-transition/open-tyndp/README.md

 ## 🔨 Features in development

-While multiple TYNDP features are already introduced to the Open-TYNDP model, there are several features and assumptions that are still in development and currently rely on default implementations and assumptions from PyPSA-Eur.
+While multiple TYNDP features are already introduced to the Open-TYNDP model, there are several other features and assumptions that are still in development and currently rely on default implementations and assumptions from PyPSA-Eur.

 |                       Milestone                        |                       Feature                       |                                                                    PR                                                                    | Status |
 |:------------------------------------------------------:|:---------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------:|:------:|